SuttonAshby/foxhallDesignCompany/README.md

 Priority - before launch
 activate formspree
-adjust contact button when looking at listitems. add padding to product pages finalize errors and warnings for more information contact us
+adjust contact button when looking at listitems. finalize errors and warnings
 QA run
-adjust photo proportions for splash and carousel add 404
+add 404

 changes that need confirmation